containers/buildah/docs/buildah-build.1.md

 Note: You can also override the default path of the authentication file by setting the REGISTRY\_AUTH\_FILE environment variable. `export REGISTRY_AUTH_FILE=path`

+**--base-images**

+Extract the base images from all Containerfiles but do not perform the actual build.

 **--build-arg** *arg=value*

 Specifies a build argument and its value, which will be interpolated in